Austin Hack

-Austin Hack (born May 17, 1992 in Springfield, Massachusetts) is an American rower.
-He grew up in Old Lyme, Connecticut.
-He competed in the men's eight event at the 2016 Summer Olympics.
+Austin Hack (born May 17, 1992, in Springfield, Massachusetts) is an American rower.
+He grew up in Old Lyme, Connecticut and competed in the men's eight event at the 2016 Summer Olympics.
 He rowed for Stanford University under coach Craig Amerkhanian, graduating in 2014 with a B.A. in Political Science.

 In June 2021, he qualified to represent the United States at the 2020 Summer Olympics.